 In many areas the Microsoft Surface Book 2 is an unrivalled pro workhorse though; a device more versatile than just a laptop.
 It further cements Microsoft's position as a hardware manufacturer to be reckoned with and it'll be more than worth it for many, especially those who use it beyond its laptop form.

 For years Dell has been making really, really great laptops that not only look the part, but act the part too.
 That's the great thing about the latest XPS series with InfinityEdge display: they squeeze more into their small form factor than their respective 13-inch and 15-inch screen resolutions might suggest.
 Plus battery life is up there among the best.

 In addition to appearing stylish, the XPS 13 and XPS 15 and powerful beasts too.
 Fully equipped with the latest processors, all the ports you'd need, plus discrete graphics (in the case of the XPS 15) if you want, these Dell machines leave no stone unturned.
-If you're not a Mac user then we can think of no better all-round workhorse option.
+If you're not a Mac user and you don't have the cash for the Surface Book 2, then we can think of no better all-round workhorse option.

 In 2016 Apple made some interesting changes to its MacBook Pro range, offering a TouchBar control (rather than a touchscreen) for the higher-spec models.
 Some love this touch-sensitive strip to the top of the keyboard, others thought it was dead on arrival.
 If it's not for you, then the entry-level 13-inch model can't feature it, which makes for one of the best balanced powerful portables on the market.

 Elsewhere, both MacBook sizes include brighter screens than their earlier models, move to Thunderbolt 3 connections, add a new keyboard and trackpad motion, and, naturally, powerful specs.
 You can even go with Radeon Pro discrete graphics in the 15-inch model, in a similar fashion to the Dell XPS 15 (above).